ALL ABOUT TAYLA SCHAFFNER

 When It Rains is a short film about a young woman Lila, who discovers she has cancer for the second time.
 Apart from playing the lead, the film was also written and produced by Tayla as part of her final thesis project for her Bachelor in Fine Arts.

 The film went on to win the award for Best Drama Short at the Hollywood International Moving Pictures Film Festival, paving the way forward for a budding career.
+The film now has 9 awards and counting.
 Taking time to reflect on her achievements thus far, and never forgetting her roots, Tayla wishes to send a very important message to her fellow South Africans back home, stating: "Anything is possible if you just believe.
 The opportunities are endless."